-You could even do this at breakfast time.
-This time the ramekin in the middle could hold pieces of fruit to be nibbled before their boiled egg and toast.
+You could even do this at breakfast time too.
+This time the ramekin in the middle could hold pieces of fruit to be nibbled before their boiled egg and toast

-The meal could be Chinese, Japanese, Mexican, French, or Italian.
-You can not only include unusual foods, but also play music and dress up accordingly whilst exploring the culture of that particular land.
-You could even invite friends and turn it into a party.
+The meal could be Chinese, Japanese, Mexican, French, Italian or any other theme you can think of.
+You can not only include unusual foods, but also play music and dress up accordingly whilst exploring the culture of that particular place.
+You could even invite friends and turn it into a party!

 Have a house rule that only good news will get discussed at mealtimes – there’ll be no moaning or whingeing.
 It’s a habit that can be hard to get out of.
-We seem to naturally focus on the worst things that happened in the day.
+We seem to naturally focus on the worst things that happened in the day, like:

 - The bus was late